ahron1/how_to/cuda.md

     ***WARNING: Incomplete installation!
 This installation did not install the CUDA Driver.
     A driver of version at least 525.00 is required for CUDA 12.0 functionality to work.

 This is expected, as you explicitly unselected the option to install the driver.
-Because Vultr Cloud GPU servers come pre-installed with the right drivers.
+Because most Cloud GPU servers come pre-installed with the right drivers.

 To configure your system to work with the new software, update the environment variables to include the newly added libraries.
 To learn how to do this, go to the section *Configure the System*.